dnb-org/configurations/packages/config/docs/packages.md

 - [bootstrap](https://www.npmjs.com/package/bootstrap) - Sleek, intuitive, and powerful front-end framework for faster and easier web development.
 - @types/bootstrap - Typescript types for Bootstrap

-## Markdownlint
+# Markdownlint

 Adds a configuration file for Markdownlint.
 Currently does not add markdownlint itself as package.
 Install it in VSCode as plugin.

-Local configuration:
+Local configuration in `.markdownlint.json`:

 ```json
 {